 An added bonus on social media is that you can communicate with potential customers through comments or direct messaging.

 Want to get the most out of your social media profiles?
 Check out our Guide to Social Media Marketing.

 Build Your Website

 In addition to your social media profiles, you also need to build a website.
 This doesn’t have to be overly complicated.
 In fact, there are lots of website builders that make it easy to choose a template, customize your font and colors, and drag and drop images, text boxes, and tools — no design experience required.

 Make sure that the design of your website reflects your branding.
 You also want to include important details, including the name of your business and contact details.
 You can also add additional features and information, including a live chat option, photo galleries, and reviews and testimonials.

 Boosting your web presence is a great start to advertising your business, but make sure that you don’t stop there.
-There are several ways that you can advertise your business — both online and off.
+There are many ways you can advertise your business — both online and off.
+Some possibilities include:

 Starting your own catering business is exciting but venturing out on your own can also be a little scary, especially if you lack business experience.
 However, you can be on track to owning and operating a successful catering business with careful planning, preparation, and strategic borrowing.
 Good luck!